Keyword Assisted Topic Models: The Base

 As shown above, \keyATM{} is based on a mixture of two distributions, one with positive probabilities only for keywords and the other with positive probabilities for all words.
-It is straightforward to show that this mixture structure makes the prior means for the frequency of user-selected keywords given a topic greater than those of non-keywords in the same topic.
+This mixture structure makes the prior means for the frequency of user-selected keywords given a topic greater than those of non-keywords in the same topic.
 In addition, the prior variance is also larger for the frequency of keywords given a topic than for non-keywords.
 This encourages \keyATM{} to place greater importance on keywords {\it a priori} while allowing the model to learn from the data about the precise degree to which keywords matter for a given topic.
-Because keyword topics are distinct, \keyATM{} is less prone to the label switching problem common to mixture models.
+Because keyword topics are distinct, \keyATM{} is less prone to the label switching problem.